 Start by asking yourself a simple question: why would someone want what you have to offer?
 Understanding the value of your product or service is essential in order to be able to figure out where there’s likely to be demand for it.
 Think about what makes your offering different.
 Can you trade on its British provenance?
-We’ve talked on this blog before about the potential power in the Made In Britain brand.
 Or perhaps you have a true piece of innovation that’s new to a market.
 Know why your product may be desirable, or the ways in which your service might stand out in a particular location.
 Then, you can consider who might actually pay for it – and where.

 Where in the world?

 Choosing your target market is the next stage.
 There are a number of aspects to take into account when looking at a particular country:

 - Is there a genuine demand for what your business has to offer there?
 Identify who your likely customers will be, and the size of the potential opportunity.